 You might be asking what ATP is and why you should care.
 Besides being the energy source for many cell activities, even those in our own bodies, it is what allows yeast to ferment sugar into alcohol.
 Without ATP, we wouldn’t have hard cider.
 I have discussed yeast DNA in previous Mālus Trivium posts and how genes can impact the fermentation process.
 That got me thinking about how to simply describe the fermentation process and to do that properly, I needed to explain ATP.
-You can think of ATP as the energy source that allows yeast to process sugar into ethanol and CO2.
+You can think of ATP as the energy source that allows yeast to reproduce and one way it gains ATD if through converting sugar into ethanol and CO2.
 Once it is used, it becomes ADP, which is recycled later back into ATP.
 However, the main point is the ATP is an energy source and yeast generally create it through three processes.

 - Glycolysis: This is the pathway that converts the sugar glucose (C6H12O6) into pyruvate (CH3COCOO), which is an acid that is a precursor for other compounds.
 However, this process also creates the ATP needed for fermentation.
 It is an anaerobic process.